-During training, we use default values as follows: max source length of 256 and max target length of 128 with the learning rate of 5e-4, with 16 as batch size and training it for 100 epoches.
+During the model training, we use default parameter values as follows: max source length of 256 and max target length of 128 with the learning rate of 5e-4, with 16 as batch size and training it for 100 epochs.

 Both models follow the same steps to generate the output.
 After training a model on a downstream task on the respective training dataset, the model generates the output for each test data item, token by token.
-That is, in the inference time, in each step, some tokens (depending on the beam size, set in the model) are being chosen from the potential predicted candidates, and this process is repeated (new tokens are added to the candidate output string) until the model generates the end-of-sentence token, which indicates the end of prediction.
+That is, in the inference time, in each step, some tokens (depending on the beam size, set in the model) are chosen from the potential predicted candidates, and this process is repeated (new tokens are added to the candidate output string) until the model generates the end-of-sentence token, which indicates the end of prediction.